 Six Ways to Earn Trust as a Startup

-Got your startup launched and looking for that second-round funding?
+Got your startup launched, and are you looking for that second-round funding?
 Good on you!
 How are you doing on the trust front?
-Yeah, hadn’t thought about that yet, had you?
-It’s time.
+Yeah, I hadn't thought about that yet, had you?
+It's time.

 First impressions matter, and if you aren’t gaining the respect you need from investors, potential new hires, or your competitors, it may be time to look in the startup mirror and see what you can do.
 Today we’re looking at the top six things you can do, now, today, to gain some respect for your startup.